aschult5/primal/README.md

 ```

-## Why Require an integer literal to have 64-bit & 128-bit support?
+## Why require a specific command-line argument to have 64-bit & 128-bit support?
 GCC does not support 128bit integer literals.
+It has to be input somehow, and user-input is the easiest.

 ## How it works
 ### Primality Testing